-Specifications measured with a fast recovery diode instead of a laser diode.
+^{} Specifications measured with a fast recovery diode instead of a laser diode.
 Technical data is subject to change without further notice.
-See manual for further details

-Designed to shield your laser diode from damage, the LDP-CW 130-05 features a number of powerful protective safeguards:
+Designed to shield your laser diode from damage, the LDP-CW 20-50 features a number of powerful protective safeguards: